oncokb/oncokb-public/README.md

 ### Running environment

-Make sure your running environment:
+Make sure your running environment is the following:

 - **Java version: 8**
 - **MySQL version: 5.7.28**